jinzurei/portfolio/README.md

 - **GLSL** - Custom vertex and fragment shaders
 - **Intersection Observer API** - Scroll animations

+### Detailed tech notes

+- **Three.js (v0.158.0)**: used for scene setup, camera, renderer, and shader material bootstrapping.
+Custom GLSL shaders live in the `/shaders` directory and are compiled at runtime by the `background.js` module.
+- **GLSL (vertex + fragment)**: custom shaders implement 3D simplex noise, contour banding, and RGB glitch effects.
+Shaders are loaded and passed uniforms (time, resolution, mouse) from `background.js`.
+ - **GLSL (vertex + fragment)**: custom shaders and animation wiring are original work by **Jinzurei**.
+Shaders implement 3D simplex noise, contour banding, and RGB glitch effects; they are stored in `/shaders` and are compiled/controlled at runtime by `scripts/background.js` which handles uniforms, render loop, and graceful degradation.
+- **Accessibility tooling**: focus-visible polyfill (CSS-based focus styles), ARIA roles and labels on interactive components, skip-to-main-content link, and reduced-motion support via `prefers-reduced-motion` media query.
+- **Assets**: Images and media are stored in `/photos`.
+Large assets are WebP where possible for compression; also included a fallback mechanism for older browsers.
+- **Development tooling**: This project uses simple dev workflow (no bundler).
+Recommended tools for contributors:
+   - EditorConfig for consistent indentation
+   - Prettier (optional) for formatting
+   - ESLint (optional) with the `eslint:recommended` rules if you add a build step

+These detailed notes are intended to help contributors understand where to find shader code, asset locations, and accessibility considerations.

 ## 📁 Project Structure

 ```